> > >

 If you’re building your bathroom from scratch you have a great opportunity to squeeze in storage into the walls.
 Speak to your builder about whether you can add in recessed shelving in the shower to hide shampoo bottles out of sight.
 We also love a secret cupboard hidden behind an ordinary looking mirror that contains storage within the walls!

-FREE interior designer consultation
+FREE interior designer call

 Whether you need help with a design dilemma or have a question on our service, our friendly expert designers can help!